-The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-There was no change in the composition of the Board of Directors during the year under review.
+The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors during the year under review.

-- Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed proposal on agenda were sent in advance duly complying with the time limits specified and a system exits for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - As per the minutes of the meeting duly recorded and signed by the chairman, the decisions of the Board were unanimous and no dissenting views have been recorded. - There was a delay in submitting the Annual Report to the Stock Exchange under Regulation 34(1) of the SEBI (LODR) Regulations, 2015.
-However, BSE Limited vide its e-mail dated 07/01/2020, waived off the penalty stating, "If the companies have filed Annual Report after the AGM but within 21 working days from the AGM, no penalty would be levied".
+- Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed proposal on agenda were sent in advance duly complying with the time limits specified and a system exits for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - As per the minutes of the meeting duly recorded and signed by the chairman, the decisions of the Board were unanimous and no dissenting views have been recorded. - There was a delay of 42 days in submitting the Disclosure on Related Party Transactions for the half year ended on 30th September, 2020 under Regulation 23(9) of the SEBI (LODR) Regulations, 2015. - Renewal of Mr. Devendra K. Parulekar, Independent Director in Independent Director's Databank with Indian Institute of Corporate Affairs as required under Rule 6 of the Companies (Appointment and Qualifications of Directors) Rules, 2014 is still pending.